loginom/loginom-help-en-omegat/data/integration/connections/list/clickhouse.md

    * **User certificate** is a path to the file with the client certificate.
    * **Private key** is a path to the file with the private key.
    * **Private key password** is a private key password.
 It is null by default.
-* **Use local time zone** ptovides conversion from the local time to UTC and vice versa for the columns of the [DateTime](https://clickhouse.tech/docs/ru/sql_reference/data_types/datetime/) type.
+* **Use local time zone** provides conversion from the local time to UTC and vice versa for the columns of the [DateTime](https://clickhouse.tech/docs/ru/sql_reference/data_types/datetime/) type.
 This option is enabled by default.
 * **Compression method**: `Without compression` (it is used by default) and `LZ4` options are available.
 * **Show system tables**: when selecting this flag in the import wizard that uses this connection, the system DB tables available to a user become visible.
 * **Quote names**: if the database objects names (for example, names of tables, fields) contain spaces or reserved characters, it is required to use framing characters fixing the name start and end.